CroutonSilent/TornadoNightRage/README.md

 Yes and No. The Legit features are a couple that I pasted from my legit version The Menu is pasted from an old version of Mirror
+List Of Pasted Features
+1. Menu
+2. One Of the Resolvers

 # Where are configs stored?